munishbp/AI-PEER/front-end/AI-PEER/README.md

 Or open `android/` directly in Android Studio.

+## Dev Loop

+**iOS canonical workflow:**

+1. Start Metro bundler: `npx expo start`
+2. Open the Xcode workspace: `open ios/AIPEER.xcworkspace` (or `npm run ios`, which does the same)
+3. Select a connected device or simulator in the Xcode toolbar
+4. Cmd+R to build and run

+Do NOT use `npx expo run:ios`.
+This is a bare workflow project — the native side must be built through Xcode for reliable native dependency compilation (Swift plugins, CocoaPods, C++ flags). `npx expo run:ios` can silently skip post-install Podfile hooks and miss the `CLANG_CXX_LANGUAGE_STANDARD = c++20` injection that the VisionCamera plugin requires.

+JS-only changes hot-reload via Metro without a rebuild.
+Only Swift / Objective-C / Podfile changes require a fresh Xcode build.

 ## Features

 - Fall risk assessment with FRA matrix visualization and FES-I questionnaire